Seteeri/Particle/snippets/notes/PICOLISP.md

    * Ctrl need not connect to model/render
      * Pvm should be setup by a worker
-     * Ctrl should tell a worker to do pvm
+     * Ctrl should tell worker to do pvm
-       * Self-initiated event
-     * Worker should send msg to ctrl indicating status
+     * Ctrl maintains task queue
+       * Input events, trigger putting tasks on queue
+       * Worker ready events, trigger pulling tasks from queue
+     * Tasks uses DAG/ptrees
+       * Built on top of cons cells...
+       * To make task wait for another task, it needs a task ID
+       * If dependency graph used, need a way to continously modify it
+       * When a DAG is executed, store the output of the entire graph

+     * Create work queue for each worker
+     * Tasks can be submitted as parallel or serial (waits for current task to complete)
+       * ?For parallel tasks, can cache results, so that if after one of the data is modified while the task was running, it can run it again up to the point the data was modified?
+       * Otherwise, have to lock data while it is being used

    * Implement Worker cache coherence/sync [Wed]
      * Workers represent CPUs with cache and Model represents main memory
      * Ctrl/worker sends to render, then sends update to model
-       * P2P method?
-         * Worker broadcasts to peers and Model
-           * Is Model needed?
-Contains initial data...
-           * What if worker needs data that no one has...and how does it decide who will satisfy the request...or it creates it and caches it
-         * If one worker is slow, then it won't get updates until later
      * Model broadcasts (minus sender ofc)
+       * Copies one socket to many sockets
      * Workers will sync cache - poll until no messages
        * Workers can sync independently
+       * However, workers must sync after every function
+         * Alternate read from ctrl/render and read from model
        * Can also explicitly sync cache specific or all
+         * Sync will be sent to all workers
+         * Then wait on response from all workers
        * Worker A - cache 1/2, fn-1 used node-1
        * Worker B - cache 1/2, fn-1 used node-2, fn-2 uses node-1
+         * What if B in middle of fn-2 and does not get the update on node-1 until after fn-2 is done???
+           * Solution is to pull req data from model before fn
+           * If worker A fn-1 running before worker B starts fn-2, Worker B would have to block until A is done
          * Worker B does not know Worker A modified it and believes its cache is valid
-           * Problem is if you have 4 workers working on the same data
-           * Model will broadcast each update
-           * Each worker may have a different copy in its cache
-           * It is valid for user to run multiple tasks on the same data, however the result is undefined/arbitrary.
          * Example, task 1 - update colors, task 2 - update positions
-             * Must update only part that changed otherwise they will clobber each other's data resulting in either only colors or positions updated exclusively
+           * Need not serialize entire object, only relevant cells
          * As long as sync is performed before hand
            * If required function data known AOT, then batch pull to minimize I/O
-     * Should workers register for updates (like Wayland) so workers that don't
+       * What if data waiting to be updated in worker B and has already been uploaded to model by worker A, is updated by that worker B and overwritten in both model/render?
+         -> The work A did is lost and never seen
+         -> Question is whether the trigger for that task expected there to be possible conflict
+         -> Makes sense?
+Instead of waiting for last operation to complete, just perform a new operation - either run serially or in parallel
+         * Serial must wait for all workers to sync, and then runs
+           * Send sync object, wait for return msg
      * Model can keep track of which process has which vertex
        * On broadcast, Model can check and decide whether to skip have the data in their cache only get relevant messages?
+       * Might not be relevant since possible at some point, all workers will have complete cache of all data
      * Move most recently used data to the front of binary tree
      * For projview, currently only sending the matrix -> create fn to send entire structure
+       * Ex: (get attr attr attr ...)
+       * Would allow updating only specific members etc.
      * Example: To randomly color all nodes, would split among N processes
        * Each process would fetch a chunk of nodes
+  * P2P method?
+    * Worker broadcasts to peers and Model
+      * Is Model needed?
+Contains initial data...
+      * What if worker needs data that no one has...and how does it decide who will satisfy the request...or it creates it and caches it
+    * If one worker is slow, then it won't get updates until later

    * Optimize GL struct
      * 3 programs to render 3 vertex types